Kaushik2201/Attendance/README.md

 # Attendance
-This is a simple code that fatches day from your Desktop and if you missed that days class it updates your remaining classes that you can miss to keep your attendance above 75% .
+This is a simple code that fetches day from your Desktop and if you missed that days class it updates your remaining classes that you can miss to keep your attendance above 75% .
 It is helpful to many college students

 Note - This code is based on brute froce approach and it is not optimized.